 What Is It?
 The first collaboration between the father of classical ballet, Marius Petipa, and famed composer Peter Ilyich Tchaikovsky, The Sleeping Beauty is the pinnacle of classical ballet.
 Known for its technical challenges, sumptuous sets and costumes, beautiful music, and happy ending, The Sleeping Beauty is everything you would ever want a ballet to be.
 And SF Ballet Artistic Director and Principal Choreographer Helgi Tomasson puts a new twist on the classic tale by setting it in Russia before and after the reign of Peter the Great.

 In Short: The epitome of classical ballet.
 A fairytale romance.
 And the ultimate test of a ballerina’s skill.

 Who It’s For: Anyone who loves going to the opera or symphony, or reveling in beautiful music, costumes, and dancing.

 What Will I See?
-OK, so you have to know that this isn’t the Disney Sleeping Beauty (although that version does use parts of Tchaikovsky’s score!).
+OK, so you have to know that this isn’t the animated classic Sleeping Beauty (although that version does use parts of Tchaikovsky’s score!).
 Let’s start at the beginning…

 PROLOGUE: THE CHRISTENING